eriqande/chr-32-bioinformatics/README-01.txt

-2. map-N-files-from-K.sh:  This is a shell script that uses the information in chinook-fastq-meta-data.tsv to cycle over N fastq files (starting from the K-th file index in chinook-fastq-meta-data.tsv) and for each file it maps it, adds some mate information, sorts it in coordinate order, then marks PCR duplicates.
+2. map-N-files-from-K.sh:  This is a shell script that uses the information in chinook-fastq-meta-data.tsv to cycle over N fastq files (starting from the K-th file index in chinook-fastq-meta-data.tsv) and for each file it maps it, adds some mate information, sorts it in coordinate order.
+At the end it merges BAMs from the same individual and then marks PCR duplicates.
+You should always make sure that, when this is run, all the lanes of any individuals being mapped are included in the run.
+Basically this means that N should always be a multiple of 8 and K should always be a multiple of 8 (including 8 * 0) plus 1.

 3. run-single-job.sh:   A shell script with imbedded SBATCH directives that runs map-N-files-from-K.sh on the first 128 pairs of FASTQ files listed in chinook-fastq-meta-data.tsv.
 (Note that there are 1280 total pairs of FASTQ files.
-We will map the rest next week.)
+We will map the remaining 90% next week.)

 Your mission is to review those scripts, understand how they work, and modify them, if need be, for your own HPCC accounts, then use them to